dipu-ray/Phitron-B7/Introduction to C++ for DSA/Week 01-Introduction to C++/Module 03-Class and Object in C++/README.md

 - We need to this class a make a object.
 Then structure:
     ```
     int main() {
-        int x;
-        Student x; // This is a object
+        Student x; // "Student are class name and x is variable"
     }
     ```